 The State Historic Preservation Office (SHPO) receives an annual formula grant from the U.S. Department of the Interior, National Park Service.
-This grant was received by the Minnesota Historical Society in past years.
-Since SHPO was transferred to the Department of Administration (Admin) in March 2018, Admin is now the recipient.
 Since 1976, the Historic Preservation Fund (HPF) has supported SHPOs and Tribal Historic Preservation Offices (THPOs) throughout the U.S. to help recognize, save, revitalize and protect America's historic places.
 The HPF is funded by revenue from federal offshore drilling (non-tax dollars) and has been authorized through 2023, however, each year the HPF must be allocated and approved.